bshack/white-label-router/README.md

 }
 ```

 'data.url' is an array of values parsed from the url being requested.
-For Example if the url was '/user/1' and we defined a route for '/user' then data.url passsed into the '/user' would be the following:
+For Example if the url was '/user/1' and we defined a route for '/user' then data object passsed into the '/user' route would be the following:

 ```
 {